The Cathartic Memoir – I’ve journeyed from contempt to enthusiasm

 It’s so integral to the book’s success.
 Often we have authors come to Green Hill seeking a range of service to see their book successfully published.
 But nothing can beat a great manuscript.
 That includes a book concept that will fly (and not sink like a stone).

-No matter of great book design, fancy print treatments or powerful metadata will project a book onto the sellers list.
+No matter of great book design, fancy print treatments or powerful metadata will project a book onto the best sellers list.

 Successful authors have identified a need in the market and have crafted a powerful book concept.
 It’s powerful because it gets traction or has an impact.
 An impact can result from: